solana-developers/solana-cookbook/docs/th/references/staking.md

 ## Withdraw Stake

 Once deactivated, the `Withdrawal Authority` สามารถ withdraw SOL back to a system account.
-Once a stake account is no longer delegated and has a balance of 0 SOL, it is effectively destroyed.
+Once a stake account is no longer delegated และ has a balance of 0 SOL, it is effectively destroyed.

 <!-- <CodeGroup>
   <CodeGroupItem title="TS" active> -->